SMART Permission Tickets

 &client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-bearer

 &client_assertion=eyJhbGciOiJ...
-(Signed JWT containing tickets and trust_chain)
+(Signed JWT containing tickets)

 &scope=patient/Observation.rs